elearn site

 Passage 2

 Complete the sentences below.
-Choose NO MORE THAN THREE WORDS from the text for each answer.
+Choose NO MORE THAN TWO WORDS from the text for each answer.

 1.